nicksmith100/shakermaker/README.md

 ## User Stories

-Based on the research and project goals outlined above, I envisage the site being visited by casual cocktail makers with no expert knowledge, as well as more experienced cocktail makers who know what they are looking for but need to confirm the ingredients.
+Based on the research and project goals outlined above, I envisage the site being visited by casual cocktail makers with no expert knowledge, as well as more experienced cocktail makers who know what cocktail they are looking for but wish to confirm the ingredients and method.
 User stories may differ depending on the experience of the user and whether they are a first-time or returning visitor.

 A. As a casual cocktail maker I want to:
 1. Find out what cocktails I can make with the ingredients I have available.